Bridget Boland

-Bridget Boland (13 March 1913 – 19 January 1988) was an Irish-British screenwriter, playwright and novelist.
+Bridget Boland (13 March 1913 – 19 January 1988) was a British screenwriter, playwright and novelist.

 Life

 Bridget Boland was born in London on 13 March 1913 to Irish politician John Pius Boland and Eileen Querin Boland (née Moloney).

 Boland was educated at the Convent of the Sacred Heart, Roehampton and at Oxford University, where she studied philosophy, politics, and economics, graduating B.A. in 1935.
 In 1937 she became a film writer.
 From 1941 to 1946 she served in the Auxiliary Territorial Service, producing plays for the troops to boost morale from 1943 to 1946.

 Boland reflected on her life and work in 1987: